shireenabraham/PacketValidator/README.md

 * The ports and IPs are stored in a data structure called *Range*.
 * This *Range* is used as the key for storing the ports and IPs in the TreeSet.
 * Overlapping ranges are merged as one and stored in the TreeSet.
+* The *Range* is made into a generic class which can accept any data type.
+* We have overriden *compareTo* and *equals* methods, so that the Tree can use them to sort the Range keys.

 ## Testing